yalmip/yalmip.github.io/_posts/scratch/initialguesses.md

 date: '2017-08-25'
 ---

-In some cases, the solver might benefit from an initial guess on where to start the search, so called warm-starting.
+In some cases, a solver might benefit from an initial guess on where to start the search, so called warm-starting.

 ## Linear, quadratic and conic programming